JuliaFolds2/StableTasks.jl/README.md

 # StableTasks.jl

-StableTasks is a simple package with one main API `SimpleTasks.@spawn` (not exported by default).
+StableTasks is a simple package with one main API `StableTasks.@spawn` (not exported by default).

 It works like `Threads.@spawn`, except it is *type stable* to `fetch` from (and it does not yet support threadpools other than the default threadpool).